gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 2) Delivering the project including the challenge video.

+---

 The below section describes how I went about detecting lanes in a car driving video.
 I divided it into two sections:

 1. First step is to build a pipeline that takes an image of a vehicle being driven on the road and detect lanes from that image.
-Following were two of the five images.
+Following are two examples out of the five images.
 The first one is very simple
 ![Simple car on road][image1]

 The second one is a bit more complex
 ![Bit more complex][image2]

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of following steps.

+	1. Taking an image file and converting it from RGB to grayscale and HSV.
+	   The grayscale helped in discovering white lanes and HSV is better( not necessary ) for yellow lanes Following is the output of HSV image
+ 	   ![HSV image][HSVLane]

+	2. Merging the grayscale image and HSV image so that we have one combined image with both white and yellow lanes.
+	   After this I applied Gaussian blur.
+This helps in removing noise( ultimately less wobbly lanes )

+	3. Taking an image file and converting it from RGB to grayscale and HSV.
+	   The grayscale helped in discovering white lanes and HSV is better( not necessary ) for yellow lanes Following is the output of HSV image
+ 	   ![HSV image][HSVLane]

+	4. Merging the grayscale image and HSV image so that we have one combined image with both white and yellow lanes.
+	   After this I applied Gaussian blur.
+This helps in removing noise( ultimately less wobbly lanes )

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...